Culvert Design Guidelines for Ecological Function

 D84 particle size: This corresponds to the size of the particle in a material gradation such that 84 percent of the particles in the material are smaller than the D84 size.

-Ecological Functioning: A crossing is considered to be ecologically functioning if it allows for conveyance of water, sediment, debris, marine derived nutrients, and passage of fish and other organisms in the channel, floodplain and riparian area floodplain both upstream and downstream during flows ranging from low flows during dry periods up to a 100-year flood flow.
+Ecological Function: A crossing is ecologically functioning if it allows for conveyance of water, sediment, debris, marine derived nutrients, and passage of fish and other organisms in the channel, floodplain and riparian area floodplain both upstream and downstream during flows ranging from low flows during dry periods up to a 100-year flood flow.
 Sediment transport should remain in equilibrium throughout the range of flows so that no significant aggradation or degradation will result.
 In embedded culverts there is always some sediment movement into and out of the culvert if upstream sources exist.
 However, vertical adjustment of the channel beyond the upper and lower VAP lines should be designed to occur at the 50-year design flow or higher for locations with upstream sediment sources and 100-year or higher at locations without sediment sources such as lake outlets.
 Also, constructed banks should be designed for stability up to the 100-year flood flow.

-Flashiness: The speed of short term changes in stream flow in response to storm events.
+Flashiness: The speed of short-term changes in stream flow in response to storm events.
 Streams that rise and fall quickly are considered flashy and will have higher peak flows than streams that are less flashy.
 Impermeable surfaces, such as pavement or clay layers, will increase the flashiness of a system.

-• The reference reach bankfull width should be at least one half, but not more than two times the water body being crossed
+• The reference reach bankfull width should be at least one half, but not more than two times the water body being crossed.

-• The reference reach bankfull discharge should be at least one half and no more than one and one half times the bankfull discharge of the water body being crossed
+• The reference reach bankfull discharge should be at least one half and no more than one and one half times the bankfull discharge of the water body being crossed.

-• The stream order of the reference reach should be within one stream order of the water body being crossed
+• The stream order of the reference reach should be within one stream order of the water body being crossed.

 • The reference reach should be within 25% of the crossing gradient as noted in Section 2.1.2.4.

 Hydraulic Methods: A culvert designed with the hydraulic method is designed to maintain flow velocities to be less than the swimming abilities for the weakest swimming fish at the high fish passage flow predicted with hydrologic modeling.
 Due to the limitations of hydrologic modeling accuracy and the limited data on fish swimming abilities, the hydraulic method should be avoided if possible.
 Overall, there are very limited situations where the hydraulic method can meet the 1 fps criteria for juvenile salmon and other weak swimming fish for high fish passage flow events.
 Hydrology estimates and fish swimming speeds provide the basis for the success of the hydraulic design method.
 Yet, there are significant errors associated both with the estimation of hydrology and fish swimming speeds.
 We do not believe a culvert can be designed with conservative assumptions that resolve the very large margins of error common for hydrologic predictions, especially when there is no gauge data on which to base these predictions.
-Another problems with the Hydraulic Design method is that it is species dependent so not all fish or other aquatic organisms may be able to pass the culvert even if you are confident of your flow predictions and fish swimming abilities.
+Another problem with the Hydraulic Design method is that it is species dependent so not all fish or other aquatic organisms may be able to pass the culvert even if you are confident of your flow predictions and fish swimming abilities.
 The biggest concern with the Hydraulic Design method is it does not require maintenance of the geomorphic form of the channel.
 Mimicking the geomorphic form of the natural channel is the best way to maintain sediment transport in equilibrium because it helps to maintain the hydraulic geometry and thus the shear stresses experienced by the stream substrate at varying flow levels.
-Providing for sediment transport equilibrium is important both to the health of the ecosystem and the long term maintenance and viability of a culvert as a fish passage structure.
+Providing for sediment transport equilibrium is important both to the health of the ecosystem and the long-term maintenance and viability of a culvert as a fish passage structure.

 Low Flow Channel: A low flow channel is intended to provide fish passage at minimum flows.
 The low flow channel should mimic the reference reach where possible.
 A “V” shaped thalweg is recommended for streams that have periods of very low flow.
-If the low flow channel dimensions are not discernable from the reference reach, the low flow channel should have a cross section sectional area of 15-30% of the bankfull cross sectional area and a minimum depth of four inches (4”) for small streams up to twelve inches (12”) for larger streams.
+If the low flow channel dimensions are not discernable from the reference reach, the low flow channel should have a cross section sectional area of 15-30% of the bankfull cross-sectional area and a minimum depth of four inches (4”) for small streams up to twelve inches (12”) for larger streams.
 The low flow channel should be defined by rock features that will resist critical shear forces up to the 100-year flood.
-(See Figure 1 for an example of a low flow channel on a small stream).
+(See Figure 1-1 for an example of a low flow channel on a small stream).

 Ordinary High Water Mark (OHWM): OHWMis a legal, non-geomorphic term defined byAlaska statute §41.17.950 (15) which states the “ordinary high water mark means the mark along the bank or shore up to which the presence and action of tidal or non-tidal water are so common and usual, and so long continued in all ordinary years, as to leave a natural line impressed on the bank or shore and indicated by erosion, shelving, changes in soil characteristics, destruction of terrestrial vegetation, or other distinctive physical characteristics” (Alaska Legal Resource Center 2008).
-Reference http://www.adfg.alaska.gov/index.cfm?adfg=uselicense.faqs#howdoiknow for more information on identifying the OWHM.
-Also, see Figure 1 for an example of the OHWM on a small stream.
+Reference ADF&G website for more information on identifying the OWHM.
+Also, see Figure 1-1 for an example of the OHWM on a small stream.

 Reference Reach: A portion of a stream that represents a stable channel (dimension, pattern, profile) within the geomorphic context that exists in that segment and can represent a natural or a stable, modified condition (USFS 2008).
 A reference reach should be a minimum 20 times the reference bankfull width and no less than 200 feet in length for creeks less than 10 feet in bankfull width.
 A reference reach should also include a minimum of 4 stable grade control features.
 See the definition for Geomorphic Analog Method for further reference reach selection recommendations.